Julien Leparoux

-Julien R. Leparoux (born July 15, 1983 in Senlis, Oise, France) is a French Eclipse Award winning jockey currently racing in the United States.
+Julien R. Leparoux (born July 15, 1983, in Senlis, Oise, France) is a French Eclipse Award winning jockey currently racing in the United States.
 He has won seven Breeders' Cup races, including the 2015 Breeders' Cup Mile with Champion Turf Mare Tepin and the 2016 Breeders' Cup Juvenile with Classic Empire.

+In 2026 Leparoux was voted the prestigious George Woolf Memorial Jockey Award.
+A national honour, it has been presented annually since 1950 by Santa Anita Park in Arcadia, California to recognize a Thoroughbred racing jockey in North America who demonstrates high standards of personal and professional conduct both on and off the racetrack.

 Background

 Leparoux grew up in a racing family, the son of Robert Leparoux, a jockey turned assistant trainer.
 He worked at the Chantilly Racecourse as a stable hand and in January 2003 emigrated to California to work as an exercise rider for fellow Frenchman, trainer Patrick Biancone.
 In 2005, he became an apprentice jockey.

 Leparoux is known as a finesse rider.
 "I just try not to fight so much with my horses," he said in a 2012 interview.
 "I try to be gentle around their mouths."

 Family

 In December 2012, Julien married Shea Mitchell who, like Julien, is the child of a racehorse trainer.
 During one of the races that Shea attended, Julien fell off and broke his hand.
 Later that week, Shea tweeted at Julien a simple "I hope you're ok".
 Not long after, they got married.
 Shea tweeted a picture of Julien and her father with the caption "2007, when Julien rode On the Acorn for dad.
 He probably never guessed he was looking @ his future son in law".
 On September 24, 2015, their first son, Mitchell Leparoux, was born.
 At only 4 days old, Mitchell was out at Keeneland watching his dad warm up horses in the early morning and racing during the day!